-- Where children or young people are subjected to unrealistic pressure by, for example a parent or coach, or bullied to perform to high expectations. - Undermining of a child or young people's self-esteem through ridicule about being unable to do an activity because of their impairment. - Ignoring a child or young person's right to privacy for personal or intimate care, especially if the child or young person is reliant on others for assistance. - Any type of bullying by other sports people, coaches or volunteers. - Not taking into account a child or young person's race or culture which may affect, for example, the type of sportswear they use.

-- Constant domination of or denial of access to, facilities and equipment on the grounds of someone's disability. - Talking about children or young people as if they are not there.
+- Where a person is subjected to unrealistic pressure by, for example a coach, or bullied to perform to high expectations. - Undermining of a person's self-esteem through ridicule about being unable to do an activity because of their impairment. - Ignoring a person's right to privacy for personal or intimate care, especially if the adult is reliant on others for assistance. - Any type of bullying by other sports people, coaches or volunteers. - Not taking into account a person's race or culture which may affect, for example, the type of sportswear they use. - Constant domination of or denial of access to, facilities and equipment on the grounds of someone's disability. - Talking about a person as if they are not there.